 Today I made my first visit to our local Vietnamese grocery store where I picked up a couple basic sauces to add to my well stocked kitchen.
 One of the sauces I bought was an oyster sauce ($1.99 for 18 oz.) which is an excellent condiment for anything from noodles or rice to fish and meat.
 Oyster sauce gives these garlic noodles a little Asian flair and a lot of depth of flavor.
-The noodles also have a great balance of salty (from soy sauce) and sweet (from brown sugar) making them a great compliment to any main dish.
+The noodles also have a great balance of salty (from soy sauce) and sweet (from brown sugar) making them a great complement to any main dish.
 If you don’t have an Asian grocery store in your town, check your local grocers as well.
 Oyster sauce is more common than you’d think!

 These Garlic Noodles are both sweet and savory with a strong garlic punch.
 They make the perfect side dish to any Asian inspired meal.